-The Author page describes the main embedded systems that I have worked with over more than 30 years in the business, while the Blog pages are digging into subjects that generally extend the book.
+The Author page describes the main embedded systems that I have worked with, during the 30+ years in the business, while the Blog pages are digging into subjects that generally extend the book.
 There are also some more general entries about our working life.

-See links to Amazon for this book at the bottom of this page.
+See links to Amazon for “Embedded Software for the IoT” at the bottom of this page.

 Why “Embedded Software for the IoT”?

 Even though you know a lot about programming, embedded systems has extra challenges.
 When focusing on IoT devices, network knowledge is key – no matter whether you go for Ethernet, WiFi, LORA or some of the other choices.
-Furthermore, many developers will need some basic knowledge on Digital Signal Processing, as many IoT-devices act on digitized signals.
-And then there’s the large area of CPU’s and Real-Time Operating Systems.
-These dictate resource-constraints that you don’t find in PC’s, as well as some important architectural considerations.
+Some developers will need some basic knowledge on Digital Signal Processing, as many IoT-devices act on digitized signals.
+And then there’s the large area of CPUs and Real-Time Operating Systems.
+These dictate resource-constraints that you don’t find in PCs, as well as some important architectural considerations.

-The last year has shown us that we need to think differently on Security.
+The last couple of years has shown us that we need to think differently on security.
 If we are creating a life-critical device for e.g. hospitals, it should be pretty clear that we need to think security.
-However, less “important” devices, like e.g. toys and home appliances may be used in “botnets”.
-Thus we have an ethical responsibility.
+However, less critical devices, like e.g. toys and home appliances may be used in “botnets”.
+This gives us an ethical responsibility.
 The economic argument: it can hurt our brand, even if it doesn’t inhibit our application.

 Please see Table of Contents for more information.